colejcummins/llvm-syntax-highlighting/README.md

 #
 ## Language Forms Supported

-As LLVM as a language is dense and constantly changing, this extension is meant to provide syntax highlighting to the most common language forms found in LLVM IR
+This extension is meant to provide clean syntax highlighting to the most common language forms found in LLVM IR.
+An example `.ll` file highlighting the language forms supported can be found under `./lib/example.ll`

 * Types
   * primitive types